Nevsky Express

 The Nevsky Express (Невский экспресс) (No. 167B/168B) is a Russian Railways express train, formerly the fastest on the prominent route between the Leningradsky Rail Terminal in Moscow and the Moskovsky Rail Terminal in Saint Petersburg (the Saint Petersburg–Moscow Railway).
-The train has a maximum speed of 200 km/h (125 mph) and does not make any intermediate station stops.
-It consists of a Škoda Chs200locomotive, 13 passenger cars and a restaurant car.
+Introduced in 2001, it used a high-speed locomotive and specially-built carriages rather than the ER200 used for all premier daytime expresses until then.
+The train had a maximum speed of 200 km/h (125 mph) and initially made no intermediate stops.
+It consists of an EP2K locomotive and a dedicated rake of carriages including a restaurant car.
 It features 6-person compartments in some cars and airline style seating in other cars.